Comprehending Appraisals

-A home purchase is the most significant transaction many people may ever consider.
-It doesn't matter if where you raise your family, a seasonal vacation property or one of many rentals, the purchase of real property is a detailed transaction that requires multiple people working in concert to make it all happen.
+Their home's purchase can be the most important financial decision many of us might ever make.
+Whether it's a main residence, a seasonal vacation property or an investment, the purchase of real property is a complex transaction that requires multiple people working in concert to pull it all off.

-Most people are familiar with the parties having a role in the transaction.
-The most recognizable person in the exchange is the real estate agent.
-Then, the mortgage company provides the money necessary to finance the exchange.
-And the title company ensures that all details of the sale are completed and that the title is clear to transfer from the seller to the buyer.
+It's likely you are familiar with the parties having a role in the transaction.
+The most recognizable entity in the exchange is the real estate agent.
+Then, the lender provides the financial capital necessary to finance the deal.
+And the title company makes sure that all areas of the transaction are completed and that the title is clear to transfer to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the value of the property is consistent with the purchase price?
+So, who makes sure the value of the real estate is consistent with the purchase price?
 In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Chuck Roberts & Associates will ensure, you as an interested party, are informed.

-Our first responsibility at Chuck Roberts & Associates is to inspect the property to determine its true status.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the shape a reasonable person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is accurate and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the property.
+Our first task at Chuck Roberts & Associates is to inspect the property to determine its true status.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly exist and are in the condition a typical person would expect them to be.
+To make sure the stated square footage is accurate and describe the layout of the home, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the house.

 Cost Approach

-This is where we gather information on local construction costs, the cost of labor and other elements to calculate how much it would cost to replace the property being appraised.
-This figure often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+Here, the appraiser pulls information on local building costs, the cost of labor and other elements to figure out how much it would cost to replace the property being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers get to know the communities in which they work.
-They thoroughly understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers are intimately familiar with the subdivisions in which they appraise.
+They innately understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the property at hand.
+By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject.

-• For example, if the comparable has a storm shelter and the subject does not, the appraiser may subtract the value of a storm shelter from the sales price of the comparable home.
+• Say, for example, the comparable has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Chuck Roberts & Associates, we are experts when it comes to knowing the value of particular items in Thousand Oaks and Ventura County neighborhoods.
-The sales comparison approach to value is most often given the most consideration when an appraisal is for a home sale.
+When it comes to associating a value with features of homes in Thousand Oaks and Ventura, Chuck Roberts & Associates is your local authority.
+The sales comparison approach to value is typically given the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach